Pride flag

-A pride flag is any flag that represents a segment or part of the LGBT community.
-Pride in this case refers to the notion of gay pride.
-The terms LGBT flag and queer flag are often used interchangeably.
+A pride flag is any flag that represents a segment or part of the LGBTQ community.
+Pride in this case refers to the notion of LGBTQ pride.
+The terms LGBTQ flag and queer flag are often used interchangeably.

-Pride flags can represent various sexual orientations, romantic orientations, gender identities, subcultures, and regional purposes, as well as the LGBT community as a whole.
-There are also some pride flags that are not exclusively related to LGBT matters, such as the flag for leather subculture.
-The rainbow flag, which represents the entire LGBT community, is the most widely used pride flag.
+Pride flags can represent various sexual orientations, romantic orientations, gender identities, subcultures, and regional purposes, as well as the LGBTQ community as a whole.
+There are also some pride flags that are not exclusively related to LGBTQ matters, such as the flag for leather subculture.
+The rainbow flag, which represents the entire LGBTQ community, is the most widely used pride flag.

+Numerous communities have embraced distinct flags, with a majority drawing inspiration from the rainbow flag.
+These flags are often created by amateur designers and later gain traction online or within affiliated organizations, ultimately attaining a semi-official status as a symbolic representation of the community.
+Typically, these flags incorporate a range of colors that symbolize different aspects of the associated communities.

 Notable examples

 Rainbow

 Gilbert Baker designed the rainbow pride flag for the 1978 San Francisco Gay Freedom Day celebration.
 The flag was designed as a "symbol of hope" and liberation, and an alternative to the symbolism of the pink triangle.
 The flag does not depict an actual rainbow.
 Rather, the colors of the rainbow are displayed as horizontal stripes, with red at the top and violet at the bottom.
 It represents the diversity of gays and lesbians around the world.
 In the original eight-color version, pink stood for sexuality, red for life, orange for healing, yellow for the sun, green for nature, turquoise for art, indigo for harmony, and violet for spirit.
 A copy of the original 20-by-30 foot, eight-color flag was made by Baker in 2000 and was installed in the Castro district in San Francisco.

-Many variations on the rainbow flag exist, including ones incorporating other LGBT symbols like the triangle or lambda.
+Many variations on the rainbow flag exist, including ones incorporating other LGBTQ symbols like the triangle or lambda.
+In 2018, designer Daniel Quasar created a modified version of the rainbow pride flag, incorporating elements of other flags to bring focus on inclusion and progress.
+This flag is known as the Progress Pride Flag.
+In 2021, Valentino Vecchietti of Intersex Equality Rights UK redesigned the Progress Pride Flag to incorporate the intersex flag.